 Vitamin C, usually under the name ascorbic acid, and vitamin E, usually as tocopheryl acetate, are added because of their antioxidant properties.
 Studies of topical vitamin C have shown some effects, but in high concentrations.
 Doubts linger about its usefulness in moisturizers because light and oxygen inactivate the vitamin C. Vitamin E as tocopheryl acetate is biologically inactive and probably functions mainly as a preservative.

 Menthol.
 Moisturizers that bill themselves as itch remedies like Sarna often contain menthol.
 Although menthol doesn't attack the underlying problem, the familiar cooling sensation does seem to cancel out the itching sensation.

 Lactic acid.
 Skin over the heel can get especially thick, leathery, and dry.
-Dr. Arndt recommends using a pumice stone or callus file to get rid of the outer layers of skin and then using a moisturizer like AmLactin to soften it up.
-AmLactin, an over-the-counter lotion, is 12% lactic acid, a heavy-duty humectant that Dr. Arndt says also loosens up adhesions so heel skin becomes more flexible and less likely to crack.
+Try using a pumice stone or callus file to get rid of the outer layers of skin and then using a moisturizer like AmLactin to soften it up.
+AmLactin, an over-the-counter lotion, is 12% lactic acid, a heavy-duty humectant that can also loosen up adhesions so heel skin becomes more flexible and less likely to crack.
 Sometimes products containing lactic acid sting.